StonyBrookNLP/teabreac/README.md

 python summarize_results.py
 ```

 Note that all our experiments (training, prediction, evaluation) were done in allennlp, and we ported the models and prediction scripts to huggingface posthoc.
-So there may be slight difference (expectedly < 0.2 F1 points) in the numbers.
+So there may be a slight difference in the numbers (expectedly less than one F1 point).
+We will be releasing allennlp code for training and prediction though.
+Stay tuned or ping me if you're interested.

 ## Citation